voidoku/voidoku/README.md

 ## Hi there!
 I'm Biswas 👋
 Welcome to my GitHub profile!
-I'm a passionate Data Science and AI.
+I'm a passionate about Artificial Intelligence and Machine Learning.

 [Portfolio Website](https://voidoku.github.io/)

 ## About Me
-🎓 Studying Computer Information Systems in Tribhuvan University <br>
+🎓 Studying B.Sc.
+Computer Science and Information Technology in Tribhuvan University <br>
 💼 Aspiring to be a top-notch AI Engineer   <br>
-📈 Passionate about Finance, AI, and Farming  <br>
+📈 Passionate about Artificial Intelligence and Machine Learning  <br>

 ## My Skills
 **Programming Languages:** Python, C  <br>